Geography can reward the inquisitiveness of young children, says Steve Mynard

 Make the observation and recording of the weather a daily feature of your work.
 There are many good resources available to do this or children can agree their own symbols to go on a weather chart and make them in their own way.

 Grow beans or cress – anything that grows quickly and where changes can be seen.

 - On the first day of each month, photograph a tree that can be seen from your setting and display the pictures.

 Observing and recording:

-- If you have aerial photos of your local area children love looking at these and are delighted when they spot features they recognise.
+- If you have aerial photos of your local area children love looking at these and are delighted when they spot features they recognize.
 Children’s own paintings of the places can be linked with a thread to the photo image to make a display.

 - Take a digital camera out on any journey and record the features you come across – streams, bridges, telephone masts, clumps of trees, a post box, weeds breaking through the tarmac.
 All of these are geographical features.

 - Draw a large map of the area immediately around your setting and display the photos, and children’s own paintings or models in the appropriate location.

 - Make a model in the damp sand, with hills, valleys, etc, that can be named.